/images/resources/code-examples/code-examples-kotlin.jpg

 Configuration

-The code sample uses the Java configuration system and the following properties.
+The code example uses the Java configuration system and the following properties.
 The jose4j library will download token signing public keys from the Authorization Server's JWKS endpoint, then use them to verify the signature of received JWTs.
 The library will also reject any access tokens whose issuer and audience claims do not match the API's configured values:

 1234